Cycle Consistency Driven Object Discovery: Proposed Method

 In methods involving multiple iterations of object discovery, such as slot attention, we apply the cycle consistency objectives to the slots obtained from each iteration of the method, unless explicitly stated otherwise.
-We analyse the effect of this design choice by comparing the proposed model against a model that applies the cycle consistency objectives only to the slots from the last iteration of slot attention.
-We present the results of this ablation in Appendix Table \ref{tab:ablation_iteration}.
-We find that applying the cycle consistency objectives to the slots from all iterations of slot attention is essential for achieving good performance.
+We set $\tau_1$ to 0.1 and $\tau_2$ to 0.01 unless specified differently.